vectorapt/Nexus-Windows-Server-Administration/readme.md

 - Configured VMware NAT and isolated internal networking
 - Configured server and workstation network interfaces
 - Assigned static addressing to the domain controller
-- Configured DNS and DHCP services
+- Configured DNS and DHCP
-- Verified connectivity, name resolution, and network communication
+- Verified connectivity and name resolution

 ### 🏢 Active Directory Deployment

 - Installed Active Directory Domain Services
 - Promoted Windows Server 2025 to a domain controller
 - Created the `NEXUS.local` domain
-- Configured Organizational Units for Dublin and London
+- Created Dublin and London Organizational Units
 - Created departmental OUs for IT, Finance, and HR
 - Created and managed domain users, groups, and computer accounts
 - Joined a Windows 11 workstation to the domain